Generic selectors

 Traditional Greek Accessories

 Traditional Greek accessories carry profound cultural significance and historical value.
-The filakto wards off evil spirits, while the stefana symbolizes marriage union.
+The filakto wards off evil spirits, while the stefana symbolizes a marriage union.
 Komboloi offers relaxation, and Tsestos serve as decorative belts.
 Inspired by ancient pottery, amphorae jewelry nods to Greek mythology, reflecting the country’s rich heritage.

-4. Folk Costumes in Different Regions
+Greek Clothing Style in Different Regions

 Aegean Islands